bfanselow/Python-Tutorials/mixin.md

        self.radio.set_station(station)
        self.radio.play_song()

-class Car(Vehicle, RadioUserMixin): # in Python the classname appended by "Mixin" is convention for a mixin class.
+class Car(Vehicle, UserRadiorMixin): # in Python the classname appended by "Mixin" is convention for a mixin class.
    ...